Ehtisham95/deCompose/README.md

 6. Network API calls with basic error handling
 7. Kotlin Flow (Not implemented yet)
 8. Multi-modular app approach (Not implemented yet)
+9. Unit and UI Testing using Junit and Espresso respectively (Not implemented yet)